Free expat tax extension icon

 Mobile phone plans in Germany range from prepaid options to monthly contracts.
 Major providers include Deutsche Telekom, Vodafone, and O2.

-For home internet, you'll need simply a registered address, your German bank account set up for payment, and last but not least, patience as installation can take 2–4 weeks.
+For home internet, you'll need simply a registered address, your German bank account set up for payment, and last but not least, patience, as installation can take 2–4 weeks.

 Registering with local authorities

-Beyond the initial registration, you may need to register with the tax office (Finanzamt) to receive a tax ID.
 Also, remember to register your vehicle if you're bringing one from the US, and the same should be done with your pets (we mean you should register your pets, not that your pets have to register their vehicles, of course).

 Signing up for utilities

-If you move to Germany, you'll need to arrange all the usual household utilities like electricity (Strom), gas (if applicable, as not every home will use mains gas), water (usually included in building fees), internet and phone and finally the broadcasting fees (Rundfunkbeitrag) – this is a mandatory fee for all households.
+If you move to Germany, you'll need to arrange all the usual household utilities like electricity (Strom), gas (if applicable, as not every home will use mains gas), water (usually included in building fees), internet and phone, and finally the broadcasting fees (Rundfunkbeitrag) – this is a mandatory fee for all households.

 The German bureaucracy is notorious for its thoroughness and paperwork.
 Patience and preparation are key when dealing with administrative tasks after your move to Germany.